phloe/shavejs/readme.md

 With helpers your viewmodels can have more complex data structures reduced to Mustache friendly data;
 eg, Date objects can be turned into a localized date string or a string representing the time of day - or both at the same time!

-And all this in less than 1.5Kb gzipped! :)
+And all this in a tiny queueable and chainable api less than 1.5Kb gzipped! :)

 * TODO: Remap your model to the data consumed by any given Mustache template.